 What is ETL?

-With reliable data, you can make strategic decisions more confidently, whether it’s optimizing supply chains, tailoring marketing efforts, or enhancing customer experiences.
+ETL provides organizations with a single source of truth (SSOT) necessary for accurate data analysis.
+With reliable data, you can make strategic moves more confidently, whether it’s optimizing supply chains, tailoring marketing efforts, or enhancing customer experiences.

 The ETL (Extract, Transform, Load) Process